linhtran1003/fc-barcelona-performance-analysis/README.md

 - Install dependencies (pandas, matplotlib, seaborn)
 - Open FCB_performance_analysis.ipynb in Jupyter Notebook
 - For interactive charts, run in Google Colab or a local environment with Plotly installed.

+## Limitations & Potential Improvements in The Future

+**Limitations:**

+- Limited dataset granularity: match-level stats and player-level contributions are not considered
+- Some financial data, like exact salary breakdowns or revenue, are unavailable or approximate.

+**Future Work:**

+- Integrate match-level or player-level datasets for advanced metrics (e.g., xGA, pressing, possession).
+- Explore advanced visualization tools (interactive dashboards like Power BI) for deeper storytelling.
+- Compare FC Barcelona to other top clubs over the same decade to identify structural differences.